bananarama92/FBC-fork/_INDEX.md

 1. Open Tampermonkey's dashboard from its button top-right, and go to the Utilities on the right.
 1. Paste the URL into the "Install from URL" field, and click "Install".
 Tampermonkey should ask for a confirmation, and then the script will show up in its main view.

 Once the script has been installed reload your BC tab (F5, Ctrl-R), as changes to the script are only picked up on a page refresh.
-You should see a "SAVE (BCE)" button on the login screen.
+You should see a "SAVE (FBC)" button on the login screen.
 You do not need to use this, unless you want to use the automatic relogin feature.
-Then login and go to the preferences screen and click onto "BCE Settings" to enable (or disable) components you wish to use.
+Then login and go to the preferences screen and click onto "FBC Settings" to enable (or disable) components you wish to use.

 ### Manual bookmark

 1. Save `javascript:(()=>{fetch('https://sidiousious.gitlab.io/bce/bce.user.js').then(r=>r.text()).then(r=>eval(r));})();` as a bookmark on your devices, or [bookmark this link][bookmarklet]
 1. Use by opening the bookmark in the bondage club tab on your browser.
-If used on the login page you should see the "SAVE (BCE)" button appear.
+If used on the login page you should see the "SAVE (FBC)" button appear.

 - Desktop: use from your bookmarks menu
 - Android (Chrome) or iOS (Safari): search for your bookmark in the navigation bar, _not in the bookmarks menu_!